 Josh is the owner and operator of River Bottom Productions LLC, where he offers services as a DJ and in lighting, sound, sets and props.
 River Bottom Productions also rents out specialty sets and props.
 He has been doing theater in some capacity since the day he walked!
 Josh has worked on both amateur and professional productions.
 He spent 10 years with Hey City Theater and was the Production Manager, Scenic Designer, Lighting Designer and Sound Desk Operator for the premier of The Ultimate Pajama Party at The Lab Theater in Minneapolis.
 Josh has worked with over 50 different organizations on their productions.
 He was awarded the Outstanding Young Jordanite award for his dedication to the arts in and around the Jordan area.
 Most recently his work has been seen and heard at Jordan High School, Kimberly High School (WI), The International School of MN, Edina High School, Valley View Middle School, Minnesota Thespian All State Show, Minnesota's Largest Candy Store and Valleyfair.
 In addition to his many theatrical hats, he is also a father to 3 kind and talented children, Xander, Maxwell and Zoey.

 Bill has been instructing bands, orchestras, or choirs with the Mounds View District music staff since 1996—primarily at Irondale High School.
-He has been the Director of the Marching Knights since his arrival at Irondale and supervises all marching activities.
 He has been the recipient of several awards and honors including: the 2001 Minnesota representative for the “50 Directors Who Make a Difference” feature in the School Band and Orchestra magazine, presenter for the Nebraska Band Directors Association Convention, and a 2000 WCCO Radio Good Neighbor.
 He has been on the Minnesota Percussion Association, Royal Guard Drum and Bugle Corp, and Minnesota Brass Senior Drum and Bugle Corp executive boards.
 Bill earned his Bachelor's in Music Education from UW-River Falls.